Harvey Milonga (December 7th)

 All proceeds benefit the Harvey Milk Center

-(after we pay teacher and deejays)
+(after we pay teachers and deejays)

 Please note that we have switched to quarterly events!
 This will be our last milonga until Valentine's Day.